Skip to content

 Description

-Switches between different reading methods based on the instructions provided.
+Switches between different reading methods based on the extension provided.

 Supported formats that can be read are: 'csv'.